REALWorld Law

 Hungary

-The contractor is responsible for the construction of the works, including pre-financing the project milestones (though sometimes employers/clients agree to pay an advance amount), health and safety on the construction site and property protection etc. In design and build projects, the contractor is not only responsible for the construction, but also for the design of the works.
+The contractor is responsible for the construction of the works, including pre-financing the project milestones (though sometimes employers/clients agree to pay an advance amount), health and safety on the construction site and property protection etc. In design and build projects, the contractor is not only responsible for the construction, but also for the design of the works.1

 In relation to force majeure, if the contractor is unable to perform its obligations (eg completion by a specified date) under the construction contract because of unforeseeable events outside its control, this might result in the extension of the original time for completion.
+If performance becomes impossible for a reason that is outside the contractor’s control, the contractor shall be entitled to a proportionate amount of the remuneration for the work already performed and for his expenses.4 The employer shall be entitled to demand the contractor to deliver any works in progress, which are not yet finished.5

 Ireland